Transaction Limits

 Platform overrides the default limit

-The Platform can choose to override the default limit by making a request to the PATCH /participants/limits endpoint.
+The Platform can choose to override the default limit by making a request to the PATCH /participant/{participant_code}/limits endpoint.
 In this request, the Platform is looking to further adjust down the Customer's 24 hour and monthly limit by an additional $5,000.
 Example request:

 {